startup-tips

 Tokenomics is important because:

-• Crucial aspect of crypto space enabling projects to create trust and strong ecosystem.
+• A crucial aspect of the crypto space enabling projects to create trust and a strong ecosystem.

 • It has integrated the incentive structure into crypto tokens.